March 6, 2025

 Practical Tips

-The following table lists several behaviors that increase employees’ perceptions of being heard, as well as some that take away from their sense of being heard.
-Observe your own behavior for a day and see how often you find yourself engaging in them.
-If you want to strengthen the sense that people feel heard and understood by you, it may be a matter of increasing “Behaviors with Positive Impact”, or decreasing “Behaviors with Negative Impact”.
+Put this chart near your phone or next to you during an important meeting for reference.
+Observe your own behavior and see how often you find yourself engaging in each of them.
+If you want to strengthen the sense that people feel heard and understood by you, it may be a matter of increasing “Behaviors with Positive Impact” or decreasing “Behaviors with Negative Impact”.

 Behaviors with Positive ImpactBehaviors with Negative Impact